1. How do I adjust the damping on my Ksport coilovers?

 If you need service completed on your coilovers, please click here to visit our service page.

 When ordering replacement parts for your Kontrol Pro coilovers there is some specific information you may be asked to make sure we get you the correct parts you need.
 The information below can help you have that information ready before you contact us.
+For vehicles that use McPherson type suspension there was a production change in the beginning of 2009, therefore the information below can help you determine what size shock body you have.
+This mainly only applies to front shocks (very few rear shocks).
+If you’re unsure if your vehicle has McPherson type suspension then please call us and we can help you 480-829-8100.

 If your shock body is Chrome and it is a Kontrol Pro system, your shock diameter is 50mm.
 See image A.